gabriel-alves-p/movie-junkies/README.md

 My Code Institute mentor Malia Havlicek, for helping me achieve the best result possible within my project's scope and helping me progress and solve the hardest bugs I've encountered so far.

-And finally Code Institute for inspiration regarding project ideas.
+And finally Code Institute for inspiration regarding project ideas and content for referring back to whenever needed.